Actindo-AG/Documentation/Webhooks/UserInterface/03_Queue.md

 The following fields and functions are available on the left part of this view:

 - *Webhook*
-    Class name of the webhook.
+    Fully classified class name of the webhook.

 - *Execution worker*
     Name of the worker that is desired to execute the webhook or has executed it.